LOADWISE AUSTRALIA LEARNER HANDBOOK

 Learners who are assessed as not yet competent are to be provided with detailed verbal and written feedback to assist them to identify the gaps in their knowledge and skills to be addressed through further training.
 These learners are to be provided with additional training and learning support to target their specific gaps in knowledge and/or skills and prepare them for additional assessment.

-In the event that a participant has been deemed not yet competent in their knowledge assessment they will be given the opportunity to resubmit or resit the re-assessment once at no extra charge.
+In the event that a participant has been deemed ‘not yet competent’ in their knowledge or practical assessment they will be given the opportunity to resubmit or resit the re-assessment once only at no extra charge.
 The reassessment timeframe and schedule will be allocated by Loadwise management.
-If a Learner or Workplace requires reassessment at an earlier time than allocated then an additional reassessment fee will be incurred at the discretion of Loadwise management.
+If a Learner or Workplace requires reassessment at an earlier time than allocated, then an additional reassessment fee will be incurred at the discretion of Loadwise management.

 If a participant requires a reassessment, legislative or regulatory requirements may result in there being a time period before the participant can re-test (please consult your trainer regarding this timeframe).
 The resit date will be scheduled at the discretion of Loadwise Australia.